 Renters Insurance

+If you rent, your landlord’s insurance policy does not provide coverage for your belongings.
 Renters insurance protects your personal property.
-This means if your things are damaged due to a circumstance outlined in your policy, your insurer may pay actual cash value of the item or its replacement cost, depending on what kind of policy you choose.
+This means if your things are damaged due to a circumstance outlined in your policy, your insurer may pay the actual cash value of the item or its replacement cost, depending on what kind of policy you choose.

-Additionally, if your parents have a homeowner's policy, you can check their coverage to see if it extends to your belongings already, without purchasing renters insurance.
+If your parents have a homeowner’s policy, you can check their coverage to see if it extends to your belongings already, without purchasing renters insurance.

 Signed a Lease, Preparing to Move - What's Next?